wkumler/CV/README.md

   Data Analysis.
 Presented as a poster at the *2024 Annual International Conference of the Metabolomics Society*, Osaka, Japan.
   <DOI:10.5281/zenodo.13347220>.
 - S. Garcia, F.X.
 Ferrer-González, J.S.
-Sacks, W. Kumler, L.T.
-Carlson,
+Sacks, **W. Kumler**, L.T.
-  & A.E.
+  Carlson, & A.E.
 Ingalls (2024).
-Characterizing the quality and quantity of metabolite production in phytoplankton cultures and the environment through endo- and exometabolomics.
+Characterizing the quality and
+  quantity of metabolite production in phytoplankton cultures and the environment through endo- and exometabolomics.
 Presented as a poster at the Gordon Research Conference on Marine Microbes, Les Diablerets, Switzerland.
 Poster \#8.
 - Y. Wang, **W. Kumler**, I. Kern, E. Seelen, S.G.
 John, & A.E.
 Ingalls (2023).
 Community metabolomes respond to nutrient supply in a mesocosm study in the North Pacific Subtropical Gyre.
 Presented as a poster at